 Nearby attractions: Babinda Boulders, 41 km to the south by road.

-Before you head out, make sure you read the waterfall safety information and check with the managing authority for any current change of conditions.
-Specific to this site, the managing authority warns that there are strong currents, submerged objects, slippery areas, and steep dropoffs in the water, and that children must be supervised in the water.
+the managing authority warns that there are strong currents, submerged objects, slippery areas, and steep dropoffs in the water, and that children

 Locality Map:

 The marker indicates the approximate location of the car park in Behana Gorge Road, at the start of the walk to the falls.
-If the map is not zoomed in locally, as can sometimes occur when loading, simply click or tap on "View Larger Map" below.
+If the map is not zoomed in locally,

 View Larger Map